-"2017 will see an acceleration in the pace of innovation, particularly in the banking sector, where collaboration, digitalisation and a services-centric approach will continue to drive change throughout the industry." - Mark Buitenhek, global head Transaction Services, ING
+"The coming years will show an acceleration in the pace of innovation, particularly in the banking sector, where collaboration, digitalisation and a services-centric approach will continue to drive change throughout the industry." - Mark Buitenhek, global head Transaction Services, ING

 Trends in payments

 Collaboration: An increasingly open and collaborative industry is being built through partnerships between financial institutions and FinTechs, as the opportunity for growth through shared learnings across sectors and disciplines fosters significant advantages.
 Collaboration is the new competition as the adoption of new technologies for the purpose of creating a differentiating customer experience becomes more important than speed.

 Digitalisation: Digitalisation will continue its expansion into new services and sectors.
 In particular, digitalisation of commodity activities will take place through the creation of new marketplaces and platforms.
 Here, institutions are investing heavily in digital services to optimise efficiency and enhance user experience.
 A combination of technological enablers like data analytics, artificial intelligence and distributed ledger technology will soon start seeing some breakthroughs as we learn about new ways these technologies can be applied most effectively.